sush-hant/hrcm-azure-pipeline/README.md

 - **Azure Data Lake Storage Gen2 (ADLS Gen2)** – Acts as:

-  - Landing zone for claims and cpt codes data
+  - Landing zone for claims and CPT codes data

   - Bronze layer for ingested raw data from databases and APIs